 This is part of Smart Sustainable Cities, project, which is described as “a UK Foreign & Commonwealth Office initiative, brings together senior city experts and policymakers from selected European and UK cities to showcase UK best practice and provide a two-way opportunity for knowledge sharing and networking.”

-Green roofs are a wonderful, practical way to make buildings more energy efficient.
+Green roofs are a wonderful, practical way to make buildings more energy-efficient.
 The City of Bonn has been offering incentives to its residents and businesses since 2013, with a view to reducing carbon emissions by 20% by 2020.

 Now, 44,000 square metres of rooftops in Bonn are green, with plants on 148 private and public rooftops across the city.

-In some cases, the greening has had positive effects on biodiversity as well: for instance, the ministry’s main building has 5,700 square metre greened, with sedum plants, chamomile, thyme and yellow daisies planted to attract insects.
+In some cases, the greening has had positive effects on biodiversity as well: for instance, the ministry’s main building has 5,700 square metres greened, with sedum plants, chamomile, thyme and yellow daisies planted to attract insects.

 Thessaloniki, the second-biggest city in Greece, has faced several challenges due to climate change.
 Temperatures have been rising, heatwaves running for longer, and the city is under threat from flooding due to extreme rainfall.

 Initiatives implemented since 2017 aimed to retrofit this ancient city.
-These included installing bioclimatic systems to promote water evaporation (such as water jets and sprinklers); using fans for forced air movements; and even coating buildings with cold materials.
+These included installing bioclimatic systems to promote water evaporation (such as water jets and sprinklers); using fans for forced air movements, and even coating buildings with cold materials.
 Additionally, a pedestrian network was created, and several trees were planted.

 Consequently, Thessaloniki has reduced air temperature by 3°C. They’ve also made 141 MWh/year of energy savings and reduced CO2 by an approximated 156 tonnes/year.

 REYKJAVIK RUNS ON 95% GEOTHERMAL ENERGY